 Do you have an efficient way to create and manage SEGs?
 How much confidence do you have in the way you defined the exposure groups, and how much deviation or variation is in each group?
 Do you have effective reporting capabilities?

 Cority pioneered the IH software space with a focus on innovation and automation to solve these challenges.
-If you are an IH professional and can relate, check out our Industrial Hygiene Information Management Software, look at our Industrial Hygiene resources, or schedule a software demo with an EHSQ professional.
+If you are an IH professional and can relate, check out our Industrial Hygiene Information Management Software.